briankoser/sfc-listeners-guide/episodes/0049-the-time-traveler-strife.md

   <q class="daniel">That's the sort of in-depth analysis that you're not going to find on a lot of other podcasts out there in the Christian sector.</q>
 </div>

-Could you interfere with God's plan by time travelling? <q class="archivist inline">Can you interfere with God's plan without time travelling?</q>
+Could you interfere with God's plan by time travelling? {% arc %}Can you interfere with God's plan without time travelling?{% endarc %}

 Is taking communion a form of time travel?